harshsinha-12/harshsinha-12/README.md

 Undergrad at IIT Patna | Tech, Finance & AI Enthusiast | Seeking Synergies in the Intersection |
 ------------------------------------------------------------------------------------------------

-I am proficient in Python, data structures, algorithms, machine learning, and data visualization.
+I am proficient in Python, data structures, algorithms, machine learning, and visualisation.
 Passionate about solving real-world problems through projects.
 Actively engaged in workshops and competitions, gaining exposure to entrepreneurship, financial literacy, and open-source development.
 Eager to connect and learn from like-minded professionals and enthusiasts.

 * 🌍  I'm based in India
 * 💼 I'm currently working as the Founder's Office at [Multibagg AI](https://www.multibagg.ai)